Taste Dublin – Episode 1: My Favourite Restaurants

 I am often asked for restaurant recommendations and this post aims to tell you a bit more about my favourite restaurants.

 A few people can pique my interest when it comes to trying new places to eat.
-Two of these are food reviewer Joanne Cronin and Irish Times writer Marie Claire Digby.
+Two of these are food reviewer Joanne Cronin and Katy McGuinness.
 I am safe in the knowledge that what they like, I like, which means that I follow them both avidly and I suggest you do the same.

-Some of the restaurants listed below come from recommendations I took from Joanne and Marie Claire.
+Some of the restaurants listed below come from recommendations I took from Joanne and Katy.
 No regrets so far.

 Eating out is or should always be a treat.
 A bad restaurant meal is one of the sorest let downs when it comes to food.
 It cuts me to the quick and bothers me greatly.
 This is maybe one of the reasons why I will always seek recommendations from someone I trust before trying somewhere new.
 I am very unlikely to just walk in somewhere random from the street.